greggJmnz/therapease/AI_SETUP_GUIDE.md

 ## Cost Considerations

-GPT-5 is a premium model with higher costs than GPT-4.
+GPT-4.1 is a premium model with enhanced capabilities.
 Monitor your usage:

 1. Check your OpenAI usage dashboard
 2. Set up usage alerts